 Consistently referred to as one of the nation’s top haunted attractions, Terror Behind the Walls returns to the historic Eastern State Penitentiary from September 20 through November 9 along with hundreds of costumed actors and six immersive cellblocks, each with a different, eerie theme.
 TIP: Visit earlier in the day to tour the once-abandoned prison to learn more about its history and former occupants (including notorious gangster, Al Capone).
+Looking for more frightful fun in Philadelphia?
+There are plenty of reportedly haunted historic sites just waiting to be explored.

 The fall season welcomes two of the largest performing arts festivals in the city—Opera Philadelphia’s Festival O19 and the Fringe Festival.
 Running for three weeks in September (September 5-22), Fringe Festival celebrates contemporary performance art with a city-wide slate of stage shows, solo acts, improv, art installations, and more.
 Opera Philadelphia’s Festival O19 (September 18-29) is an annual celebration of opera, with special performances at venues throughout the city, including the world premiere of Denis & Katya at the Suzanne Roberts Theatre and a free broadcast of La bohème on Independence Mall (September 14).